mslovett21/crisis-computing/index.md

 <span style="color:red">**Challenge 2:**</span> Another issue in the field is that of data scarsity.
 To develop effective applications that could assisit in crisis response, researchers need access to large-scale annotated dataset.

+In our work, we decide to explore current methodologies that can help alleviate these challenges.
+We decided to persue the following 2-fold preoblem statements.

 ## **Problem Statement**

 - Explore different techniques of representation learning to improve performance on nuance classification of informative vs non-informative social media post in domain of crisis computing.